 What makes this conversion special is the fact that the living space is actually fully removable from the truck itself.
 The box has 4 legs that easily slide out from the corners that can suspend the box anywhere you'd like.
 After pulling out the legs you just drive the truck out from underneath it and go!

 Everything in this build is brand new.
 No reclaimed/old materials were used.

-Tires were replaced only about a month ago, as the old ones were over 5 years old, and only have 400 miles on them.
+Tires were replaced the day I bought the truck itself, as the old ones were over 5 years old, and only have 400 miles on them.

 There is double layered insulation inside of each wall along with insulation in the ceiling frame as well.
 We built the inside the same as you would build a normal home with studs every 16".

 40 gallon fresh water tank, and 35 gallon black and gray water tanks have been welded underneath the living space and all the electrical is hidden inside of the closet.
 There's a 6 Gallon hot water heater as well.

 A 3500W generator powers everything inside and can run for about 7 hours straight on a full tank (only 2.5 gallons) with the Dometic 15,000 BTU A/C running on full blast at 65°.
 You could easily hook up solar panels or even just an electric inverter as well.